gofynd/fdk-client-java/documentation/partner/THEME.md

-Retrieve a list of themes available for the partner server application.
+Use this API to get list of theme

 *Returned Response:*